zhangzheheng12345/zzhme/src/pages/blog/auto_registering_functions.md

 Here I provide a simple way to accomplish auto function registration & auto running.
 Remove those about unit testing, such as the failure collecting, and you'll meanwhile get a general way to apply this system to various situations.

 My unit testing framework, [Lightest](https://github.com/zhangzheheng12345/Lightest), is a practice of this.
-It also own a more deeply use of 'caller strategy', realizing a unified combination of configuration, testing, data analyzing, and multi-thread testing.
+It also owns a more deeply use of 'caller strategy', realizing a unified combination of configuration, testing, data analyzing, and multi-thread testing.
 Welcome to look at this project, and also think of & remark the design mode inside it!